Stars line the red carpet for long-awaited James Bond premiere

 Kate, the Duchess of Cambridge, who attended alongside her husband, Prince William, and her in-laws, the Prince of Wales and the Duchess of Cornwall, dazzled onlookers in a floor-length gilded gown by Jenny Packham.

-Kate was photographed chatting with Craig, who looked as dapper as ever in a double-breasted cerise velvet tuxedo jacket by Anderson and Shepherd over a white shirt and black bow tie.
+Kate was photographed chatting with Craig, who looked as dapper as ever in a double-breasted cerise velvet tuxedo jacket by Anderson & Sheppard over a white shirt and black bow tie.

 The 53-year-old actor, who first took on the Bond role in the 2006 blockbuster "Casino Royale," told the PA news agency his plans to retire from the franchise haven't changed, but he was delighted to be at the event.